Key Takeaways:

 You pursue custody and visitation through identical legal channels.
 Depending on the situation, you may either pay or receive child support.
 All of the usual things that play a role in divorce and custody battles also apply to unmarried parents.

-The short answer to the question of whether or not Oregon has common-law marriage is no, no it doesn’t.
-Long-term relationships fall into a unique category and breakups play out differently than divorce.
+The short answer to the question of whether Oregon has common-law marriage is no: no, it doesn’t.
+Long-term relationships fall into a unique category, and breakups play out differently than divorce.
 Different laws apply, but you’re not entirely on your own when one goes bad.
 You face additional pitfalls, but there are ways to deal.

 Related Reading: What Are A Father’s Rights?
 (Whether Married or Unmarried)